Footnotes - continued

 20:25.
 The sinner is under attack from above.
 For a parallel in the New Testament, see John 19:34, "But one of the soldiers with a spear pierced his side, and forthwith came there out blood and water."

-21:30.
-That as to the day of calamity spared is the wicked,
+to the day of calamity spared is the wicked,

-As to the day of wraths they are led forth.
+the day of wraths they are led forth.

 By the deletion of a single letter, the "wraths" of 30b becomes "thick clouds": One the day of dense cloud they escaped.
 (I.e., the travelers of v.29 escaped.)
 The dark clouds are a sign that when God is angry, he destroys the good and the evil together without paying close attention.
 If God does not discriminate, then Job cannot be expected to : "Who will tell the wealthy sinner what he is to his face?"
 Job asks.